Things continue to fall apart

 "Everything is going to be fine and work out, you'll see."

 And so I don't want to show my cracks and I can't explain to people how I feel because I can't tell them why I'm hurt or sad.
-I feel crushed, but feel like I need try to stand and keep the veneer.
+I feel crushed, but feel like I need try to stand and keep the show up.

 But I know tomorrow I'll be better.
 And the sun will rise and I'll be happy and ready to fight for my dream again.
 Because what value does a dream possess if you're not going to fight for it?
 And won't it feel even sweeter once it's accomplished since you've traversed the bumps and bruises along the way?
 I hope so.